TimurGChen/TechDegree_Project_4/README.md

 CSS Dark Mode Adjustments:
-     To comfort the eyes of players addicted to the game and continue to play when the sun goes out and lights are out, the darker version features an overall darker color theme.
+     To comfort the eyes of players addicted to the game and continue to play when the sun goes down and lights are out, the darker version features an overall darker color theme.

 Major Adjustments: